Lockridge is an avid reader who enjoys learning about beautiful garden plants. Among other things, she has worked with a florist.

-Encourage pollinators to visit your garden by making the space hospitable by providing plants that bees and butterflies will flock to.
+Encourage pollinators to visit your garden by making the space hospitable with plants that bees and butterflies will flock to.
 For example, bees tend to prefer blooms that are blue, purple, white or yellow.
-Butterflies prefer white, pink, purple, yellow, orange or red colored flowers.
-Group plants together in large clusters so your pollinating insect can easily locate it.
+Butterflies prefer white, pink, purple, yellow, orange or red flowers.
+Group plants together in large clusters so your pollinating insect can easily locate them.

 Predatory insects protect plants by gobbling up the insects damaging the plant.
 Predatory insects include things such as centipedes (which are carnivorous), ground beetles and ladybirds.
 Centipedes appreciate places to hide while not feeding, so make sure to provide them with organic mulch or small piles of stones and odd stacks of logs.
 Keep in mind that flying insects like the ladybird may stray from your garden.

-Wildlife predators in your garden tend to be on the smaller scale, such as birds, lizards, toads and frogs.
+Wildlife predators in your garden tend to be on a smaller scale.
+They include birds, lizards, toads, and frogs.